alexshtf/alexshtf.github.io/_posts/2025-04-17-Polynomial-Pruning.md

 In this post we shall study this phenomenon not for fitting a curve, but for fitting a regression model to our favorite dataset in this blog - the California Housing dataset.
 When writing this post I learned something surprising and new, and I hope to surprise you as well.
 This may not be a new state of the art method, but it is a surprising insight, heavily inspired by a short online [discussion](https://x.com/bremen79/status/1907132804313272371)  with Prof. Francesco Orabona about what does it mean for a model to be "simple".
 In fact, this discussion is what led me to write this post.

 As always, the code can be found in a [notebook]() you can deploy to Colab and play with yourself.
+There will be no formulas or math in this post - mostly code and plots.
 So let's get started!

 # Double-descent with california housing